4 Tips to Avoid Spamminess

 Creating Too Many Links Too Quickly

 Normal SEO logic might lead you to believe that adding hundreds of links overnight would help your rankings.
 We’ve seen tactics like going to Fiverr for quick links.
 In reality, this can get you penalized quicker than anything.
 It’s an SEO over-optimization mistake that many people make who are new to the game or don’t understand the difference between White Hat and Grey Hat SEO.
 If you just launched a site and all of a sudden there hundreds of other sites linking to it, Google will definitely know that something is up and your rankings will probably suffer.
 To avoid this problem, be sure that you gradually build links at a natural pace.
+Note that this is different if you’ve migrated your site to a new domain.

 SEO Over-Optimization for Anchor Text